Natural black Tahitian pearls, a testament to the worldwide reputation of French Polynesian pearls

 A natural environment unlike any other in the world

-The quality of Tahitian pearls depends above all on their environment.
+The quality of the pearls from Tahiti depends above all on their environment.

 The lagoons of French Polynesia offer ideal conditions: